shiddiqeuy/mailchimp-web-integration/README.md

-# prowellcompanyprofile
+# prowell company profile integration with mailchimp
-Simple Landing Page of property company using mailchimp service for manage sunscriber
+Simple Landing Page of property company using mailchimp service for manage subscriber

 put this folder in your webserver and try to access with this url : http://localhost/prowell